LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Sorting**: Sort Unity Objects by any column and property type in the table view, even colors, gradients, animation curves, and read-only fields.
 - **Multiple Windows**: Open multiple Scriptable Sheet windows simultaneously, enabling efficient context switching between Unity Object types.
 - **Recent Pins**: Recently viewed Unity Object types can be auto pinned for quick access.
-- **Session Cache**: Attempts to persist pinned Object types after code compilation or restarting Unity.
+- **Session Cache**: Retains the configuration of each Scriptable Sheet across sessions and code changes when possible, but user script modifications may alter results.
 - **Lightweight Text Editor**: Includes 'Paste Pad', a lightweight text editor for a quick text editing within Unity.
 - **Inspector Compatibility**: Automatically selects Objects in Unity's Inspector and Project windows as you navigate across table cells.
 - **Theme Compatibility**: Compatible with both Unity light and dark themes.